krystln/BSE-API/README.md

 Enter date in DDMMYY format to get the data for that date.
 If no date is entered, the data will not be fetched.

 ## Usage

+At server runtime, the ps1 scripts would download the data from the BSE site for mentioned date.
+If the data for the requested date is not present on the website then an error is thrown.\
+**Any error would prevent the server from starting as a safety measure!!**\
+The data is then extracted, parsed and stored in the database.
+The data is then available for use.
+Please remember to delete all data from the database before running the server again for the same date as data duplication **will** throws error.

 ### Stocks